MSc Projects

 This deliverable consists of a very early draft of your dissertation – normally as one PDF document.
 There are three elements:

-• Table of contents with all the chapter and section headings.
-These will form the skeleton of your thesis and ensure that your report is properly structured;
+- Table of contents with all the chapter and section headings.
+These will form the skeleton of your dissertation and ensure that it is properly structured;

 Interim demo